Francesco Caldei: Life

-In 1613 the record of the souls of the parish of Santa Maria del Popolo in Rome notes that there was a painter living with four other persons in the house of Claudio Napoli.
-It is believed that is a reference to Bartolomeo Manfredi and his cohabitants, including Francesco Caldei.
+In 1613, the record of the souls of the parish of Santa Maria del Popolo in Rome notes that there was a painter living with four other persons in the house of Claudio Napoli.
+It is believed that this is a reference to Bartolomeo Manfredi and his cohabitants, including Francesco Caldei.
 Caldei is mentioned as a boy or servant of Manfredi.
-In 1615 the record of the souls of the parish of San Lorenzo in Lucina in Rome a "Francesco Caldeo" is referred to as a 'servant' of Bartolomeo Manfredi and as still living with his master.
-In 1625 the records of the souls of the parish of San Eustachio in Rome recorded a "Francesco Mantuano Pittore" (Francesco from Mantua, painter), living together with other persons in a house.
+In 1615, the record of the souls of the parish of San Lorenzo in Lucina in Rome, a "Francesco Caldeo" is referred to as a 'servant' of Bartolomeo Manfredi and as still living with his master.
+In 1625, the records of the souls of the parish of San Eustachio in Rome recorded a "Francesco Mantuano Pittore" (Francesco from Mantua, painter), living together with other persons in a house.
 He had probably lived there for some time.

-In the second half of 1625 Caldei moved from Rome to Venice.
-In the same period the Flemish painter Nicolas Régnier and the German painter Joseph Heintz the Younger also moved to Venice.
+In the second half of 1625, Caldei moved from Rome to Venice.
+In the same period, the Flemish painter Nicolas Régnier and the German painter Joseph Heintz the Younger also moved to Venice.
 Caldei would remain close to these two painters for the rest of his life.
 He made bequests to them in his first testament of 1663.
-He also maintained a close relationship with Régnier's son-in-law, the Flemish painter Daniel van den Dyck who later became the court painter of the Dukes of Mantua.
+He also maintained a close relationship with Régnier's son-in-law, the Flemish painter Daniel van den Dyck, who later became the court painter of the Dukes of Mantua.
 Caldei is recorded in Venetian records from 1636 onwards.
-In the 1642 census of the Provveditori alla Sanità a Francesco Mantovano is recorded as living with a boy, perhaps an apprentice, and a woman.
-On 2 December 1648 the Gonzaga resident in Venice Francesco Framberti sent four paintings of fruits to the Duke of Mantua specifying that they had been painted by a Mantuan painter who had been artistically trained in Rome.
+In the 1642 census of the Provveditori alla Sanità, a Francesco Mantovano is recorded as living with a boy, perhaps an apprentice, and a woman.
+On 2 December 1648, the Gonzaga resident in Venice, Francesco Framberti, sent four paintings of fruits to the Duke of Mantua, specifying that they had been painted by a Mantuan painter who had been artistically trained in Rome.
 It is believed that this artist was Caldei.